-Each year ESSYI hires six HWS student staff members who make everything work during the two-week program.
+Each year ESSYI hires eight to ten HWS student staff members who make everything work during the two-week program.
 They function as teaching assistants, residence hall assistants, mentors and help to shepherd the students throughout the program.

 I’m from New Paltz, NY, a small town in the Hudson Valley known for the athletic and outdoorsy character of its residents.
 I just graduated from the Masters in the Arts of Teaching Program at HWS!
 As far back as I can remember, I would take every opportunity to be outside.
 I’m an intensely curious person, and I have always been especially curious about the natural world.
 I grew up hiking, camping, biking, rock climbing, running, and skiing.
 All things I still love to do!